 5. Forgetting About Mold

-It’s a common issue in the Pacific Northwest because of our humid weather, and like floods and earthquakes, it seems like it should be covered by home insurance.
+Mold is a common issue in the Pacific Northwest because of our humid weather and, like floods and earthquakes, it seems it should be covered by home insurance.
 Unfortunately, it’s often a little more complicated than that.
 Sometimes, mold damage can be covered, like if your water heater ruptures.
 Sometimes — like if damage just develops over time, thanks to a small leak — it won’t.
 And often, mold damage is expensive to fix, and insurance companies will cap the limit on mold remediation.
 If it’s a concern (like in an older house, for example), make sure you know if you would be covered and for how much.

 6. Leaving Valuables Uncovered

 If you have belongings that are particularly valuable, like jewelry, watches, antiques, art or collectibles, don’t assume that your standard policy will cover them completely.
 Most policies will limit the reimbursement on such expensive items, since they are high-value items that can be easily lost or stolen.
 If such items are worth more than what’s outlined in your policy, you can add additional endorsements to raise their coverage limits.
 This is also known as scheduled personal property coverage, and goes above and beyond to keep your expensive items financially covered.

 Here’s one that relates to your personal property coverage.
 The term “actual cash value” refers to the value of an item at the time of its loss.
 For example, an old television, computer or sofa may be worth much less than what you originally paid for it, so its actual cash value wouldn’t be enough to replace it with a new one.
 When choosing a policy, opt for reimbursement at “replacement cost,” which covers the cost of replacing personal property without deducting for depreciation.